-To open the display, push the LCD latch inwardly and lift up the lid.
+To open the display, push the LCD latch to the right and lift up the lid.
 Then tilt it to a comfortable viewing position.
+The LCD panel has a maximum opening of 135 degrees.
+Do not push it down forcibly.

-To close the display cover, fold it down gently until the LCD latches click into place.
+To close the display cover, fold it down gently.

 Warning: To avoid damaging the display, do not slam it when closing.
-Do not place any object on top of the computer when the display is closed.
+Do not place any object on top of the computer when the display is closed